Close Menu

 Most people who have cerebral palsy are diagnosed at birth.
 According to United Cerebral Palsy, there are almost 800,000 adults and children who currently have the disorder.

 If you have cerebral palsy or you have a child with cerebral palsy, then you can apply for benefits through the SSA.
 The SSA gives benefits to people who are unable to work due to a severe disability such as cerebral palsy.
-To receive SSD benefits, you must have worked and paid taxes for 20 out of the last 40 quarters.
+To receive SSDI benefits, you must have worked and paid taxes for 20 out of the last 40 quarters.
+That will give you enough work credits to file for SSDI benefits.
 Additionally, your condition must prevent you from working for more than 12 months.
+The rules are different for SSI benefits.

 • Spastic cerebral palsy.
 This type is the most common form of the disorder.
 People with spastic cerebral palsy have stiff muscles which cause jerky or repeated movements.
 There are different forms of spastic cerebral palsy, depending on the body parts affected.